Terrorist attacks: FG mulls nationwide ban on motorcycles, mining activities

 “So, discussions were carried out, deliberations made and sizeable resolutions in that direction were equally developed.

-“The government would looked into that possibility with particular regard to restriction on use and distribution of motorcycles which is the most conventional logistical means being deployed by terrorists.
+“The government would look into that possibility with particular regard to restriction on use and distribution of motorcycles, which is the most conventional logistical means being deployed by terrorists.

 “Again, issues of funding of the terrorism and the terrorism acts were discussed and deliberated upon and considered.
 As you rightly know, recently the government under the leadership of President Buhari had indeed, passed, assented to certain bills inclusive of the money laundering, prevention and prohibition act among others.